-The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:
+The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in the commandline:

 sirius --help

-Since version 4.4.0 the SIRIUS commandline program is designed as a toolbox that provides different tools (subcommands) for metabolite identification.
-This tools can be concatenated to toolchains to compute multiple analysis steps at once.
-We distinguish subcommands of the following categories:
+The SIRIUS commandline program is designed as a toolbox that provides different tools (subcommands) for metabolite identification.
+These tools can be concatenated to toolchains to compute multiple analysis steps at once.
+We distinguish the following types of subcommands:

 -